iitkgpaiforscience/Crysxpp/README.md

 ## Data

 We have used the dataset provided by [CGCNN](https://github.com/txie-93/cgcnn).
 Please use the dataset to reproduce the results.
-CIF files are given in the "data/" directory.
+CIF files are given in the "data/" directory and in id_prop file we have formation energy values.

 ## Authors